Universal Time-Series Representation Learning: A Survey: Introduction

 Given the sequential nature of time series, recurrent neural networks\,(RNNs) and their variants, such as long short-term memory and gated recurrent unit, are considered a popular choice for capturing temporal dependencies in time series\,\cite{rnn_edge_csur}.
-Nevertheless, RNNs are complex and computationally expensive.
-Another line of work adopts one-dimensional convolutional neural networks\,(CNN) to improve the computational efficiency with the parallel processing of convolutional operations\,\cite{ts_classification_nn_survey}.
-Even though RNN- and CNN-based models are shown to be good at capturing temporal dependencies, they cannot explicitly model the relationship between different variables within a multivariate time series.
+Nevertheless, RNNs are complex and computationally expensive\,\cite{survey_dl_tsf_2025}.
+Another line of work adopts one-dimensional convolutional neural networks\,(CNNs) to improve the computational efficiency with the parallel processing of convolutional operations\,\cite{ts_classification_nn_survey}.
+Although RNNs and CNNs are shown to be good at capturing temporal dependencies, they often process each variable independently and thus cannot explicitly model the relationship between different variables within a multivariate time series\,\cite{ts_gnn_survey_2023}.
 Many studies propose to use attention-based networks or graph neural networks to jointly learn the temporal dependencies in each variable and the correlations between different variables using attention mechanisms or graph structures\,\cite{transformer_ts_survey, ts_gnn_survey_2023}.
-Despite the significant progress in architectural design, time series can be collected irregularly or have missing values caused by sensor malfunctions in real-world scenarios, making the commonly used neural networks inefficient due to the adversarial side-effect during the imputation process.
+Despite the significant progress in architectural design, time series can be collected irregularly or have missing values caused by sensor malfunctions in real-world scenarios, making the commonly used neural networks inefficient, as naive or incorrect imputation can introduce significant bias, distort the underlying temporal structure, and fail to preserve inter-variable correlations, ultimately degrading performance\,\cite{Deep_TSI_Health_Review, tsi_survey_2025}.
 Consequently, recent research integrates neural differential equations into existing networks such that the models can produce continuous hidden states, thereby being robust to irregular time series\,\cite{ode_ts_2019_NIPS, ts_ists_2020}.

 The reliability and efficacy of DL-based methods are generally contingent upon the availability of sufficiently well-annotated data, commonly known as \emph{supervised} learning.
 Time-series data, however, is naturally continuous-valued, contains high levels of noise, and has less intuitively discernible visual patterns.
 In contrast to human-recognizable patterns in images or texts, time series can have inconsistent semantic meanings in real-world settings across application domains.
 As a result, obtaining a well-annotated time series is inevitably inefficient and considerably more challenging even for domain experts due to the convoluted dynamics of the time-evolving observations collected from diverse sensors or wearable devices with different frequencies.
 For example, we can collect a large set of sensor signals from a smart factory, while only a few of them can be annotated by domain experts.
 To circumvent the laborious annotation process and reduce the reliance on labeled instances, there has been a growing interest in \emph{unsupervised} and \emph{self-supervised} learning using self-generated labels from various pretext tasks without relying on human annotation\,\cite{label_efficient_tsrl_review}.